Serena Williams: 1995–1998: Professional debut

 Williams's parents initially wanted their daughter to wait until she was 16 to participate in professional tournaments.
 In 1995, just after turning 14, Williams planned to make her professional debut as a wild-card entry in the Bank of the West Classic in Oakland, California, but was denied due to age-eligibility restrictions.
 She subsequently filed an antitrust lawsuit against the WTA, but withdrew it at her parents' request.
 Her first professional event was in October 1995 at the Bell Challenge in Quebec, where she used a wild-card entry to circumvent age-eligibility rules.
 She lost in the first qualifying round to 18-year-old American Annie Miller.

 After not playing in 1996, Williams won her first main-draw match at the Ameritech Cup Chicago in November 1997.
-Ranked No.304, she upset No.7 Mary Pierce and No.4 Monica Seles, recording her first career wins over top 10 players and becoming the lowest-ranked player in the Open Era to defeat two top-10 opponents in one tournament.
+Ranked No.304, she upset No.7 Mary Pierce and No.4 Monica Seles, recording her first career wins against top 10 players and becoming the lowest-ranked player in the Open Era to defeat two top-10 opponents in one tournament.
 She ultimately lost in the semifinals to No.5 Lindsay Davenport.
 Her run in Chicago propelled Williams into the Top 100 for the first time in her career, and she finished 1997 ranked No.99 in the world.

 At the 1998 Sydney International, Williams defeated No.3 Davenport in the quarterfinals, before losing to Arantxa Sánchez Vicario in the semifinals.
 Williams's first main draw of a Grand Slam tournament was at the Australian Open, where she defeated sixth-seeded Irina Spîrlea in the first round, before losing to Venus in the second round in the sisters' first professional face-off.
-She reached six other quarterfinals during the year, but lost all of them, including her first match against No.1-ranked Martina Hingis.
+Williams reached six other quarterfinals during the year, but lost all of them, including her first match against No.1-ranked Martina Hingis.
 She lost in the fourth round of the French Open to Vicario, and in the third round of the US Open to Spîrlea.
 She withdrew from Wimbledon two games into a match after straining a calf muscle.
 After losing the French Open mixed doubles final to Venus and Justin Gimelstob, Williams won the mixed doubles titles at Wimbledon and the US Open with Max Mirnyi.
 Williams won her first professional title in non-mixed doubles at the U.S. National Indoor Championships in Oklahoma City with Venus, which made them the third pair of sisters to win a WTA title.
 Williams finished the year ranked No.20 in singles, the fastest achievement of that milestone in women's history.